Phuks-co/throat/README.md

 ### Python tests

-1. Python, libmagic and gobject are required, but node, postgres and redis are not.
+1. Python, redis, libmagic and gobject are required, but node and postgres are not.
 2. Install dependencies with `pip install -r requirements.txt`
 3. Install the test dependencies with `pip install -r requirements-test.txt`
 4. Run the tests with `python -m pytest`